daniel-ilett/blog/_drafts/2021-01-26-tut5-13-urp-octocamo.md

 }
 ```

 Else, we will check if enough time has passed to automatically try updating the camo index.
 If `camoIndexUpdateTime` exceeds `camoIndexUpdateThreshold`, we'll call `UpdateCamoIndex`, but only if the player is moving to avoid unnecessary checks.
-Ourside the if-else-statements, we will advance the `camoIndexUpdateTime` timer.
+Outside the if-else-statements, we will advance the `camoIndexUpdateTime` timer.

 ```csharp
 else if(camoIndexUpdateTime > camoIndexUpdateThreshold && playerController.IsMoving())